Cognitive behavioural therapy

 How does CBT work?

-For example, if your marriage or relationship has come to an end, you may think you have failed and that you are not capable of being in a functional relationship.
+For example, if your marriage or relationship has ended, you may think you have failed and are not capable of being in a functional relationship.
 These thoughts can result in you feeling lonely and lacking energy.
 When you feel like this, you are unlikely to want to socialise or go out and meet new people.
 This negative spiral can then trap you into feeling isolated and unhappy.

 Rather than accepting the negative thought patterns, CBT aims to show you other ways of reacting so you can break out of negative cycles.
 Instead of thinking that you are a failure when a relationship ends, you can choose to learn from your mistakes and move on.
 This new way of thinking may result in you feeling more energised and confident, helping you meet new people and one day, start a new relationship.